-Your wellness business’s website content exists for a reason: to compel visitors to take action.
+Speaking of answering questions…your wellness business’s website content is not just there to answer questions, but to compel visitors to take action.

-Every piece of content should do a job:
+In addition to answering questions, every piece of content has a job:

 - Tell users who are ready to take action where to go next — Ready to join our mailing list, download a brochure, or sign up for a yoga class?
 Here’s our form!